SillyTavern/SillyTavern-Docs/Usage/st-script.md

 | <img alt="image" src="https://github.com/SillyTavern/SillyTavern-Docs/assets/18619528/f771f364-8c90-42fa-8822-ee3862e275ce"> |
 | -- |

-### Access chat messages
+## Access chat messages

-You can access messages in the currently selected chat using the `/messages names=on/off` command.
+You can access messages in the currently selected chat using the `/messages` command.

+`/messages names=on/off start-finish`

 The `names` argument is used to specify whether you want to include character names or not, default: `on`.

 In an unnamed argument, it accepts a message index or inclusive range in the `start-finish` format.
 Ranges are inclusive!